AdeoluX/zafon/README.md

 - Session Management: Uses Redis to store session data.
 - Role-Based Access Control (RBAC): Admins and regular users have different permissions.
 - Testing: Comprehensive testing with `supertest` and `jest`.
-- MongoDB In-Memory: Tests use `MongoMemoryServer` for fast, in-memory MongoDB databases.

 ## Technologies Used